More evacuations in Midwest as floodwaters head downstream

 Lucinda Parker of Iowa Homeland Security & Emergency Management said nearly 2,000 people have been evacuated at eight Iowa locations since flooding began late last week.
 Most were staying with friends or family.
 Seven shelters set up for flood victims held just a couple dozen people Saturday night.

-Hundreds of people remained out of their homes in Nebraska, but rivers there were starting to recede.
-The National Weather Service said the Elkhorn River remained at major flood stage but was dropping.
-It was expected to dip back below flood stage by Tuesday.
-U.S. 30 reopened near Arlington on Saturday.
+“This area’s had flooding before but not of this magnitude,” London said.
+“This is unprecedented.”

+Nearly 300 people have been rescued from high water across the state.

-The flooding is blamed on at least two deaths.
-Aleido Rojas Galan, 52, of Norfolk, Nebraska, was swept away in floodwaters Friday night in southwestern Iowa, when the vehicle he was in went around a barricade.
-Two others in the vehicle survived — one by clining to a tree.
-On Thursday, James Wilke, 50, of Columbus, Nebraska, died when a bridge collapsed as he used a tractor to try and reach stranded motorists.
+At least two people have died in the floodwaters.
+Aleido Rojas Galan, 52, of Norfolk, Nebraska, was swept away Friday night in southwestern Iowa, when the vehicle he was in went around a barricade.
+Two others in the vehicle survived — one by clinging to a tree.
+On Thursday, Columbus, Nebraska, farmer James Wilke, 50, died when a bridge collapsed as he used a tractor to try and reach stranded motorists.

 Two men remain missing.
 A Norfolk man was seen on top of his flooded car late Thursday before being swept away.
 Water also swept away a man after a dam collapse.

-In St. Joseph, Missouri, home to 76,000 people, volunteers were helping to fill sandbags to help secure a levee protecting an industrial area.
-Calls were out for even more volunteers in hopes of filling 150,000 sandbags by Tuesday, when the Missouri River is expected to climb to 27 feet — 10 feet above technical flood stage.
+Downstream in St. Joseph, Missouri, home to 76,000 people, volunteers were helping to fill sandbags to help secure a levee protecting an industrial area.
+Calls were out for even more volunteers in hopes of filling 150,000 sandbags by Tuesday, when the Missouri River is expected to climb to 27 feet (8.2 meters) — 10 feet (3 meters) above technical flood stage.

+Flooding was causing problems for passenger train service between Kansas City, Missouri, and St. Louis.
+Amtrak said Sunday that its Missouri River Runner service between the state’s two largest cities was experiencing delays up to five hours because of flooding and rail congestion.
+All Missouri River Runner trains will be canceled Monday.
+The service typically travels twice daily between the two metropolitan areas.

 The rising Mississippi River also was creating concern.
 The Mississippi was already at major flood level along the Iowa-Illinois border, closing roads and highways and swamping thousands of acres of farmland.
 Moderate Mississippi River flooding was expected at several Missouri cities, including St. Louis.

 Flooding has also been reported in Minnesota, South Dakota and Wisconsin.
+In Green Bay, Wisconsin, officials said residents who evacuated their homes could return now that floodwaters have receded there.